Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Related Work

 \subsection{Multimodal Alignment and Contrastive Learning}

 To overcome the limitations of single-modality representations, recent research increasingly focuses on multimodal alignment frameworks that bridge heterogeneous geospatial signals.
 Inspired by CLIP \citep{radford2021clip}, contrastive learning has become a key paradigm for aligning diverse modalities within a shared embedding space, effectively integrating spatial, visual, and semantic information.
-In geospatial domains, this idea has been applied to image–location \citep{klemmer2023satclip,vivanco2024geoclip}, image–text \citep{yan2024urbanclip,bai2023geographic}, and POI–location pairings \citep{wang2025multi,liu2025enriching}, demonstrating its potential to unify physical and functional perspectives of space.
+In geospatial domains, this idea has been applied to image–location \citep{klemmer2025satclip,vivanco2024geoclip}, image–text \citep{yan2024urbanclip,bai2023geographic}, and POI–location pairings \citep{wang2025multi,liu2025enriching}, demonstrating its potential to unify physical and functional perspectives of space.

 Recent multimodal works have expanded this paradigm in different directions.
-UrbanCLIP \citep{yan2024urbanclip} employed language-generated captions for satellite imagery to inject textual semantics into visual encoders; Bai et al. \citep{bai2023geographic} jointly embedded very-high-resolution (VHR) imagery and POIs for unsupervised functional mapping; MobCLIP \citep{wen2025mobclip} further generalized contrastive alignment by coupling human mobility data with multimodal urban signals, achieving strong cross-domain transfer; and CaLLiPer \citep{wang2025multi,liu2025enriching} provided a lightweight POI–location alignment framework that integrates spatial and textual semantics for urban function prediction.
+UrbanCLIP \citep{yan2024urbanclip} employed language-generated captions for satellite imagery to inject textual semantics into visual encoders; Bai et al. \citep{bai2023geographic} established an alignment between very-high-resolution satellite imagery and POIs that enables satellite image-based geographic mapping; MobCLIP \citep{wen2025mobclip} further generalized contrastive alignment by coupling human mobility data with multimodal urban signals, achieving strong cross-domain transfer; and CaLLiPer \citep{wang2025multi,liu2025enriching} provided a lightweight POI–location alignment framework which produces spatial-semantic embeddings that are effective in geographic mapping and human mobility tasks \citep{wang2025into}.
 Together, these studies illustrate the effectiveness of contrastive objectives and projection-based alignment in capturing urban semantics beyond visual appearance.

-Nevertheless, most existing multimodal frameworks still rely on shallow pairwise alignments and have not exploited the dense spatial continuity or global consistency of Earth-Observation foundation models.
-Few efforts have explored aligning physically grounded EO embeddings from AE with human-centered semantics.
-This motivates our work: AETHER adapts AE to urban contexts through POI-guided multimodal alignment, enriching its EO embeddings with functional meaning and advancing toward general-purpose urban representations that couple physical form with human environment.
+Nevertheless, existing multimodal frameworks have not explored aligning dense EO foundation model embeddings, such as AlphaEarth, with human-centered semantics.
+This motivates our work: AETHER adapts AE to urban contexts through POI-guided multimodal alignment, enriching its EO focused embeddings with functional meaning and advancing toward general-purpose urban representations that couple physical form with functional semantics.